Sonic the Hedgehog (TV series): Video games

 Several video games were intended to use elements from the TV series, although only one was completed.
 This was Sonic Spinball, released in 1993 for the Sega Genesis.
 It contained characters from the show, including Princess Sally, Bunnie Rabbot, Rotor and Muttski.
 Spinball was commissioned due to Sonic the Hedgehog 3 being pushed back from its intended 1993 release in the holiday shopping season to February 1994, with the game being developed in under a year.
 An 8-bit port of the game was also released for the Master System and Game Gear due to the poor reception of Sonic Drift in Japan.

 Another video game tentatively titled Sonic-16 was intended to be set in the same universe, with a prototype being created by Sega Technical Institute in November 1993.
-However, Yuji Naka and Sega management disliked the project, allgedly due to its slow-paced nature, and it was soon cancelled without any further development.
+However, Yuji Naka and Sega management disliked the project, allegedly due to its slow-paced nature, and it was soon cancelled without any further development.
 Directly afterwards, the same team worked on Sonic Mars; this would have featured Princess Sally and Bunnie Rabbot as playable characters.
 This project eventually evolved into Sonic X-treme, which was cancelled in 1996 due to development difficulties.
 Hackers also found within the data of the arcade game SegaSonic the Hedgehog (1993) a near-complete sprite sheet for the Robotnik design used in the cartoon, with it being speculated it was to be used in a scrapped English localization.

 In the North American Sonic CD manual, Amy Rose is identified as Princess Sally.